openscm/scmdata/README.md

 For all of work, we use our `Makefile`.
 You can read the instructions out and run the commands by hand if you wish, but we generally discourage this because it can be error prone.
-In order to create your environment, run `make virtual-environment`.
+In order to create your environment, run `make virtual-envir˚onment`.

 If there are any issues, the messages from the `Makefile` should guide you through.
-If not, please raise an issue in the [issue tracker][issue_tracker].
+If not, please raise an issue in the [issue tracker](https://github.com/openscm/scmdata/issues)˚.

 For the rest of our developer docs, please see [](development-reference).